JasonL888/hastexo-xblock/README.md

     * `os_region_name`: OpenStack region name.

     The following apply to Gcloud only.
+    > Service Account
+    > * need to have following APIs enabled
+    >   * Deployment Manager
+    >   * Compute Engine
+    > * need to grant following roles
+    >   * Deployment Manager Editor
+	  >   * Compute Admin

     All values aside from region can be obtained by creating a [service
     account](https://console.developers.google.com/iam-admin/serviceaccounts)
     and downloading the JSON-format key: